 Fu Hong Society also offers halfway houses and temporary residences for those recovering from mental health problems, in addition to providing clinical psychology counselling.
 Prices are also charged according to fees stipulated by the Social Welfare Department.

 The Alliance of Ex-mentally Ill of Hong Kong regularly organises events for mental illness recoverees such as outings and birthday parties to build a supportive network for them.
-It also advocate for the rights of those suffering from mental health problems and engage in community outreach and education programmes in order to eliminate the social stigma attached to mental illnesses.
+It also advocates for the rights of those suffering from mental health problems and engages in community outreach and education programmes to eliminate the social stigma attached to mental illnesses.
 The Christian Oi Hip Fellowship provides religious and spiritual support to mental illness recoverees.